-A collaborative partnership between five of the State-owned arts agencies - Arts Centre Melbourne, Australian Centre for the Moving Image, Museum Victoria, National Gallery of Victoria and State Library of Victoria - the Victorian Cultural Network (VCN) provides public access to Victorian cultural content.
-It enabling organisations to make their collection, research and other information more readily available.
+The VCN began as a collaborative partnership between five of the State-owned arts agencies - Arts Centre Melbourne, Australian Centre for the Moving Image, Museums Victoria, National Gallery of Victoria and State Library of Victoria.
+The VCN creates awareness around collecting organisations and the cultural collections they hold in Victoria.

 The Culture Victoria and Victorian Collections websites are the public face of the VCN.
 Both break new ground by delivering digital collection preservation and access initiatives for the VCN partners, as well as for small to medium metropolitan and regional collecting organisations across Victoria.